dortania/OpenCore-Legacy-Patcher/docs/BOOT.md

 Now we finally get to boot OpenCore!

-Reboot machine while holding `Option` to select the EFI Boot entry with the OpenCore icon while holding the `control` key:
+Reboot machine while holding `Option` to select the EFI Boot entry with the OpenCore icon (holding the `Control` key will make this the default boot entry):

 * This will be the Mac Boot Picker